imor/mini-lsm/mini-lsm-book/src/01-block.md

 been deleted in the view of other parts of the system.
 For the `BlockBuilder` and `BlockIterator`, we just treat the empty value as-is.

-At the end of each block, we will store the offsets of each entry and the total number of entries.
+At the end of each block, we store the offsets of each entry and the total number of entries.
 For example, if the first entry is at 0th position of the block, and the second entry is at 12th position of the block.

 ```